The Dirichlet and the weighted metrics for the space of Kahler metrics: The Dirichlet metric

+where the Einstein notation is used.
+Now, the Dirichlet metric on $T_{d\phi}\mathcal{A}$ can be given as

-\end{defn} As our goal is to prove the features of the geometry arising from the Dirichlet metric, it is natural to start with the study of the Levi Civita covariant derivative of that metric.
+\end{defn} As our goal is to prove the features of the geometry arising from the Dirichlet metric, it is natural to start with the study of the Levi-Civita covariant derivative of that metric.

-\section{Levi-Civita covariant derivative}
+\subsection{Levi-Civita covariant derivative}

+The Levi-Civita covariant derivative on the space $\mathcal{H}$ endowed with a Riemannian structure is, analogously to the case of standard Riemannian geometry, a way of differentiating tangent vector fields along curves on $\mathcal{H}$.
+For the precise definition of the Levi-Civita covariant derivative, we refer to \cite[Definition 7]{Calamai}.
 As remarked in \cite{Don} its existence needs to be proved in our infinite dimensional environment, unlike the finite dimensional Riemannian geometry theory.
-The proof that the Levi Civita covariant derivative for the Dirichlet metric exists can be found in \cite{Calamai}.
+The proof that the Levi-Civita covariant derivative for the Dirichlet metric exists can be found in \cite{Calamai}.
 Here, for the reader's convenience, we are going to represent those results with the slightly different approach of the previous section.
-To start off, we introduce a notation which will be of much use here and in the remainder of the paper. \begin{defn} Let $f\in C^{\infty}(M , \mathbb{R})$ be a smooth real valued function.
-We define the tensor $C[f]$ by
+To start off, we introduce a notation which will be very useful here and in the remainder of the paper. \begin{defn} Fix an element $d\phi \in \mathcal{A}$ and its corresponding K\"ahler form $\omega_\phi$.
+Let $f\in C^{\infty}(M ,\, \mathbb{R})$ be a smooth real valued function.
+We define the $(1,1)$ differential form $C[f]$ by $C[f] : = (\Delta_\phi f) \omega_\phi - i \p \bar\p f $, where we recall that in a coordinate chart $(U , \, z^1 , \cdots ,\, z^n )$, the expressions of the K\"ahler form $\omega_\phi$ and of its corresponding K\"ahler metric $g_\phi$ are $g_{\phi} = g_{a\bar b}dz^a \otimes dz^{\bar b}$ and $\omega_\phi = g_{a\bar b} dz^a \wedge dz^{\bar b}$. \end{defn}

+\begin{lem} Fix an $f\in C^{\infty}(M , \mathbb{R})$; after raising the indices of the differential form $C[f]$, and and fixing any index $i$, we have, in a normal coordinate chart,

+\end{lem} \begin{proof} Fix a point $p$ in a normal coordinate chart $(U , z_1 , \cdots , z_n )$.
+For simplicity, we write $g$ instead of $g_\phi$.
+The operation of raising the indexes, when applied to $C[f]$ gives, for the component $i, \bar j$, the following output, (where for simplicity we write $\Delta$ instead of $\Delta_\phi$)